Piano Quintet (Brahms): Structure

-First movement
+I. Allegro non troppo

 This movement begins with a unison theme in all instruments.
 It is in sonata form with the exposition concluding in the major-mode submediant (D♭), which is approached through a second subject in its enharmonic parallel minor (C♯).
 The first theme's heavy emphasis on D♭ prepares and smooths out this modulation, as well as its reversal with the approach to the expositional repeat.
 It is notable that Brahms' other F minor sonata-form first movements – from the Sonata Op.
 5 and the Clarinet Sonata Op.
 120/1 – also have an expositional goal of D♭ major, and both also are followed by a slow movement in A♭ major.

 In the recapitulation, the bridge and first half of the second theme are transposed by a fifth, with the latter beginning in F♯ minor, before the tonic key is restored halfway through.
 A peaceful post-recapitulory coda in F major is cut short by a return to the stormy first theme.

-Second movement
+II.
+Andante, un poco adagio

 This calm movement is in A♭ major, with a second theme in E major – enharmonically a major third lower, as in the first movement.

-Third movement
+III.
+Scherzo: Allegro

 This movement is in ternary form (ABA) with A being a scherzo in C minor (with a secondary theme in C major and E♭ major) and B being a trio in C major.

 This movement shows the influence of Franz Schubert's String Quintet.
 Like Schubert's masterpiece, this movement is also in C minor/major, and ends in the same manner as Schubert's finale, with strong emphasis on the flat supertonic D♭, before the final tonic C.